Overview

 On-Host

-As the metrics provided by these endpoints don't include hosts metrics (e.g. CPU, memory, bandwidth usage), it is recommended to complement it with the Prometheus node exporter which needs to be installed on the same host.
+As the metrics provided by these endpoints don't include hosts metrics (e.g. CPU, memory, bandwidth usage), it is recommended to complement it with other tools such as Prometheus node exporter which needs to be installed on the same host.

-• Grafana - Grafana allows you to query, visualize, and understand your metrics.
-Many example dashboards exist, and it is easy to create new ones.
+• Grafana: allows you to query, visualize, and understand your metrics.

 • Loki - A highly scalable log aggregation system that allows you to view and search logs from all your infrastructure in one place.